mkbhatt/weather-automate-data-analytics/ReadMe.md

 *  Automation Learner
 *  Crawler Learner

-## What This Sample BOT Covers For You
+## What This Sample Covers For You

 * Crawling Of Page
 * Scraping Of Page Data